Hugo (musician): EP

-Pop culture references
+In popular culture

 Hugo's version of "99 Problems," his first single, was featured in the Natalie Portman/Ashton Kutcher romantic comedy No Strings Attached, in the 2011 remake of Fright Night, and in the pilot episode of the NBC thriller series The Blacklist.
 "Bread and Butter" was featured on the season two television promo for ABC's comedy-drama series Castle.
-This same song also featured on the seventh season of HBO's hit series, Entourage.
+The same song also featured on the seventh season of HBO's series Entourage.